© Flandria, Theatrum orbis terrarum, Abraham Ortelius (based on the map of Flanders by Gerardus Mercator), 16th Century AD

 … for policy makers, blue economy

 and the general public

-To study the evolution and eventual demise of Testerep over the past 5,000 years, scientists will supplement and analyze existing data on ancient natural and human landscape features with new terrestrial and marine data (see 'Research').
-The scientific data and knowledge acquired within the project will be passed on to various stakeholders from the policy and the business world and the general public (see 'Valorisation').
+To study the evolution and eventual demise of Testerep over the past 5,000 years, the Testerep researchers will analyze existing data on natural and human landscape features and supplement it with new data collected both onshore and offshore (see 'Research').
+The scientific data and knowledge acquired within the project will be passed on to various stakeholders from policy and inductry and to the general public (see 'Valorisation').
 To this end, the project will focus strongly on the translation of the acquired knowledge into visualizations and communication products (see 'Results').
-In this way, the Testerep project will be able to raise awareness among the general public about coastal dynamics and vulnerability, stimulate tourism, support heritage management and provide insights for sustainable coastal management in the future.
+In this way, the Testerep project will be able to raise awareness with the general public on coastal dynamics and vulnerability, stimulate tourism, support heritage management and provide insights for sustainable coastal management in the future.